-- 67. This viewpoint is located on a local road close to a nearby footpath at approximately 105m AOD and 1.25km south of the built development, within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
+- 70. This viewpoint is located on a local road close to a nearby footpath at approximately 105m AOD and 1.25km south of the steel portal frame building, within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
 From this location wide and open views north across the valley are available where foreground vegetation allows.
 The agricultural barn close to Viewpoint 2 is visible on higher ground within the valley, as are a number of other buildings, again all partially visible amongst existing mature vegetation.
 Ash Coppice is clearly visible extending out throughout the right hand side of the view.
-Parts of Penrhos Farm and the haulage yard buildings are visible, although the new building at Penrhos Farm is more clearly visible on the valley side, only partially screened by existing vegetation. - 68.
-Over time, the woodland planting proposals would further screen the built development from view (as illustrated by the photomontage).
-Due to the orientation of the viewpoint to building,

-- any potential replanting of Penrhos Coppice would have no impact on visibility of the built development and so no photomontage of this has been included. - 69.
+Parts of Penrhos Farm and the haulage yard buildings are visible, although the steel portal frame building at Penrhos Farm is more clearly visible on the valley side, only partially screened by existing vegetation. - 71.
+Over time, the earthworks and woodland planting proposals would further screen the built development from view (as illustrated by the photomontage).
+Due to the orientation of the viewpoint to steel portal frame building, any potential replanting of Penrhos Coppice would have no impact on visibility of the building. - 72.
 The viewpoint represents views of footpath users (high/medium sensitivity), residents (high sensitivity) and motorists (medium sensitivity).
-Currently the magnitude of change in the view is slight, resulting in a moderate/minor impact for walkers, a moderate impact for residents and a minor impact for motorists at this point. - 70.
-In ten years the proposed woodland planting will have established and this is illustrated by a photomontage from this viewpoint.
-The screening effect of this additional vegetation would result in a negligible magnitude of change and a minor impact for walkers, a moderate/minor impact for residents and a minor/negligible impact for motorists at this point.
+Currently the magnitude of change in the view is negligible, resulting in a minor impact for walkers, a moderate/ minor impact for residents and a minor/negligible impact for motorists at this point.

+73. In ten years the proposed earthworks and woodland planting will have established and this is illustrated by a photomontage from this viewpoint.
+The screening effect of these proposals would at worst result in a negligible magnitude of change and a minor impact for walkers, a moderate/minor impact for residents and a minor/negligible impact for motorists at this point.

-Viewpoint 8 - Local road near Burgedin (see attached photomontage booklet)
+Viewpoint 8 - Local road near Burgedin (please refer to photomontages)